 Ever since Nov.
 23, 2000, Houchin said he finds an occasional complaint about his aching head or back to be laughable when he thinks of his daughter and how she never complains about herself.
 Somebody asked me if she could walk, Houchin said of his daughter.
 And I said, Yes, well, it’s not pretty, and then I said, No, it’s absolutely beautiful how she walks.
 Both the Rones and Houchins credit prayer and amazing community support with pulling them through the past year.
 Shannon’s name was on prayer lists from churches as far away as Texas and Washington D.C, Lori Rone said.
 The family was helped with benefits for the family and by Chandler Real Estate.
 We thank all the community and the surrounding counties, there’s been a lot of support, said Steve Rone, Shannon’s stepfather.

-In addition to commercial vehicle accident cases like this, Dolt, Thompson, Shepherd & Conway, PSC also represent victims of trucking accidents in Kentucky.
+In addition to commercial vehicle accident cases like this, the Louisville truck accident attorneys at Dolt, Thompson, Shepherd & Conway, PSC also represent injury victims of trucking accidents in Kentucky.